This is an archive page that is no longer being updated. It may contain outdated information and links may no longer

-We have moved forward a great deal over the last decade in what we know about intervening with criminal offenders.
+We have moved forward a great deal over the last decade in what we know about intervening with persons who commit crimes.
 The bulk of the research evidence clearly indicates that the programs most likely to produce robust results in reducing criminal recidivism have cognitive-behavioral foundations that target behaviors related to offending and amenable to change, and that use social learning strategies.
-In addition, the principles of correctional interventions suggest that programs should target medium- and high-risk offenders and that program implementation should be a key consideration for any new program.
+In addition, the principles of correctional interventions suggest that programs should target those at medium- and high-risk for committing offenses and that program implementation should be a key consideration for any new program.

 However, even interventions with substantial empirical support do not always produce consistent results and may even be associated with negative outcomes.
 One of the more prominent interventions recently linked to negative outcomes was Project Greenlight.
-The original evaluation of Project Greenlight examined its effect on the recidivism rates of participants at 12 months compared with offenders who received standard prerelease programming and offenders who received no prerelease programming.
+The original evaluation of Project Greenlight examined its effect on the recidivism rates of participants at 12 months compared with those who received standard prerelease programming and others who received no prerelease programming.
 It found that Greenlight participants had higher rates of arrests and parole revocations.

 We reassessed Project Greenlight by analyzing data over a 30-month period.
 In this reanalysis, we specifically examined differences by the level of risk of a person committing a crime.
-Although the longer-term assessment confirmed the original evaluation findings, we also found that outcomes varied by risk level — low-risk offenders appeared to benefit most from the program, whereas medium- and high-risk offenders were harmed the most.
+Although the longer-term assessment confirmed the original evaluation findings, we also found that outcomes varied by risk level — low-risk individuals appeared to benefit most from the program, whereas medium- and high-risk persons were harmed the most.

 An Overview of Project Greenlight